WinVector/Examples/LogisticOmit/logistic_omit.md

 The bad way of interpreting our logistic experiment is:

-> For a logistic model: an omitted explanatory variable can bias
+> For a logistic regression model: an omitted explanatory variable can
-> coefficient estimates.
-This even when the omitted explanatory variable
+> bias coefficient estimates.
+This even when the omitted explanatory
-> is mean zero, symmetric, and uncorrelated with the other model
+> variable is mean zero, symmetric, and uncorrelated with the other
-> explanitory variables.
-This differs from the situation for linear
+> model explanitory variables.
+This differs from the situation for
-> models.
+> linear models.

 The good way of interpreting logistic experiment is:

-> For a logistic model: the correct inference for a given explanatory
+> For a logistic regression model: the correct inference for a given
-> variable often depends on what other explanatory variables are present
+> explanatory variable often depends on what other explanatory variables
-> in the model.
+> are present in the model.

 That is: we didn’t get a wrong inference.
 We just got a different one, as we are inferring in a different situation.
 The fallacy was thinking a